Layering HTV is an easy way to give dimension and variety to your shirt designs.

 I’ve got three different mats (in DS) for each color in my design.
 Each mat will need to be mirrored because it is heat applied in reverse onto the t-shirt.

-I’m using a Cricut Explore Air 2 to cut out my vinyl.
+I’m using the Cricut Explore Air 2 to cut out my vinyl.
 I’ve set my dial to ‘Iron On’ and have put my HTV shiny (colored) side down on the mat.
 And I’m cutting it with my standard blade.

 Once cut, I’ve weeded all the different pieces of my design and cut them into their separate parts.